Horseradish Mashed Sweet Potatoes | Sweet & Spicy Side Dish

 Ingredients

-• 2 pounds sweet potatoes
+• 2 pounds sweet potatoes washed and scrubbed

-• 2 tablespoons melted butter
+• 2 tablespoons melted butter plus extra to serve

-• 1/4 cup Horseradish sauce
+• 1/4 cup horseradish sauce

-• 1 1/2 teaspoon salt
+• 1 1/2 teaspoons salt

 Instructions